 The health and safety of our patients and teammates is our top priority.
 We are keeping a close eye on this situation and reinforcing the extensive infection control practices already in place to protect them.
 Click here to find videos and additional resources.

 Best Cheese Choices for a Kidney Diet

-Renal patients miss cheese.
+Kidney patients miss cheese.
 Bottom line.
 I work with dialysis patients every day and we talk about cheese A LOT.
-It is often limited on the renal diet due to the high amount of phosphorus and in some cases sodium content as well.
+It is often limited on the kidney diet due to the high amount of phosphorus and in some cases sodium content as well.

 Cheese or no cheese?

 What most patients don’t know is that cheese can be incorporated into the renal diet.
 The key is doing your research.
 With tools like the DaVita Food Analyzer on DaVita’s website, nutrient analyzers online, or the USDA’s nutrient database, it can make finding information about cheese much easier than checking the labels of over hundreds of different varieties you will find in your local grocery store.
 These tools can help narrow it down to a small list you want to grab on your next shopping trip.
 Keep reading to find out what you should keep in mind when searching for your next bite of cheese.

 You will typically not see phosphorus on the cheese label, but do know dairy products are typically high.
 However, there are varieties on the market that are lower in phosphorus.
 Cheese varieties with less than 100 mg of phosphorus per serving include:

 - Camembert (1 oz)